2026 OCTA Youth Conference

 Classes will be held at the

 Each attendee will have the chance to select classes.
-(Not all selections will be guarenteed.)
+(Not all selections will be guaranteed.)
 All will participate in some form in the showcase.

 7:30 – 8:00 PM – Orientation